Hugh Walpole: Early years

 Walpole was born in Auckland, New Zealand, the eldest of three children of the Rev Somerset Walpole and his wife, Mildred Helen, née Barham (1854–1925).
 Somerset Walpole had been an assistant to the Bishop of Truro, Edward White Benson, from 1877 until 1882, when he was offered the incumbency of St Mary's Cathedral, Auckland; on Benson's advice he accepted.

 Mildred Walpole found it hard to settle in New Zealand, and something of her restlessness and insecurity affected the character of her eldest child.
 In 1889, two years after the birth of the couple's daughter, Dorothea ("Dorothy"), Somerset Walpole accepted a prominent and well-paid academic post at the General Theological Seminary, New York.
 Robert ("Robin"), the third of the couple's children, was born in New York in 1892.
 Hugh and Dorothy were taught by a governess until the middle of 1893, when the parents decided that he needed an English education.

 Walpole was sent to England, where according to his biographer Rupert Hart-Davis the next ten years were the unhappiest time of Walpole's life.
 He first attended a preparatory school in Truro.
 Though he missed his family and felt lonely he was reasonably happy, but he moved to Sir William Borlase's Grammar School in Marlow in 1895, where he was bullied, frightened and miserable.
 He later said, "The food was inadequate, the morality was 'twisted', and Terror – sheer, stark unblinking Terror – stared down every one of its passages ...
 The excessive desire to be loved that has always played so enormous a part in my life was bred largely, I think, from the neglect I suffered there".

 In 1896 Somerset Walpole discovered his son's horror of the Marlow school and he moved him to the King's School, Canterbury.
 For two years he was a fairly content, though undistinguished, pupil there.
 In 1897 Walpole senior was appointed principal of Bede College, Durham, and Hugh was moved again, to be a day boy for four years at Durham School.
 He found that day boys were looked down on by boarders, and that Bede College was the subject of snobbery within the university.
 His sense of isolation increased.
 He continually took refuge in the local library, where he read all the novels of Jane Austen, Henry Fielding, Scott and Dickens and many of the works of Trollope, Wilkie Collins and Henry Kingsley.
 Walpole wrote in 1924:

 Though Walpole was no admirer of the schools he had attended there, the cathedral cities of Truro, Canterbury and Durham made a strong impression on him.
 He drew on aspects of them for his fictional cathedral city of Polchester in Glebeshire, the setting of many of his later books.
-Walpole's memories of his time at Canterbury grew mellower over the years; it was the only school he mentioned in his Who's Who entry.
+Walpole's memories of his time at the King's School, Canterbury grew mellower over the years; it was the only school he mentioned in his Who's Who entry.